hidat/audio_pipeline/README.md

 FileWalker accepts the following options:

  * *--source, -s*
-   Record original source of files
+    Passes in the source of audio files, to be recorded in XML.
     Allowed values:
         Melly
         CD Library

  * *--category, -c*
-   Record category of files
+    Passes in the category of audio files, to be recorded in XML.
     Allowed values:
         EXP - Experimental
         HIP - Hip Hop
         JAZ - Jazz